|Pain vs Beauty|

 Another thing that you should be aware of when you check your feet is looking for the location of callouses.
 Crusty skin toward the farthest edges of your heel indicates that the design is causing more pressure than it should from it is distributing your weight.
 When you keep wearing them, the pain that follows in time can expand to ankles and the entire foot.

 Have you ever studied your footprint?
-A partial outline of your foot could indicate those shoes are not giving you enough arch support.
+A partial outline of your foot could indicate those stylish shoes causing foot problems are not giving you enough arch support.
 You may want to buy supports to slip inside.
 On a more serious note, you do not want to see almost the entire shape of the foot.
 This is something not to take lightly.
 You need to see a podiatrist to evaluate for possible falling arches.

 This information is not meant to diagnose or frighten.
 All that I intended was to make you more aware of what you may expect if you ignore the warning signs of foot pain caused from shoes just for the sake of fashion.